 What are Primitive Reflexes?

-Primitive reflexes are “reflexive actions” that arise from the Central Nervous System (CNS) in response to a stimulus, in normally developing infants.
+Primitive reflexes are “reflexive actions” that arise from the Central Nervous System (CNS) in response to a stimulus in normally developing infants.
 The infants engage in a variety of instinctual rhythmical baby movements to stimulate his or her brain to integrate the primitive reflexes (see video below).
 There are certain developmental sequences in which this integrating of reflexes occurs, and this is considered a maturing process.
 These primitive reflexes should not be present in “neurologically intact” adults, but sometimes are still found to present in adults due to various reasons, as well as children with various physical and/or genetic challenges.
 The primitive reflexes are said to be retained or un-integrated.
 Testing for retained primitive reflexes can be completed by someone trained to know what to look for.
-The presence of retained primitive reflexes can wreak havoc on a nervous system.
-Based on the reflex that is still present, there are a number of symptoms as cited in the literature, that can be observed in these individuals.
+The presence of retained primitive reflexes can detrimentally affect a person’s nervous system.

 Types of Reflex Integration Services